CuzImBisonratte/snv-cli/actions.md

 # Actions List

 All actions lie under the `https://SNVURL/snvmodules` URL.

+The only "actions" not laying under this URL are file up- and downloads, which are described in the [File Actions](fileactions.md) document.

 Parameters are passed as query parameters.
 Example Responses are provided for each action, with notes on what to expect.